ungive/mediaremote-adapter/README.md

 If any of the mandatory keys cannot be determined, the command prints `null`.
 Media without a title is considered invalid.

+The `mediaType` key is derived from `kMRMediaRemoteNowPlayingInfoMediaType` and has any `MRMediaRemoteMediaType` prefix in its value stripped away.
+The remaining value is converted to lowerCamelCase.
+Valid values may include: `music` and possibly others (this field is not documented anywhere).

 **Options**